Biblioteca Lazzerini, (Lazzerini Library)

-The Lazzerini library is the biggest in Prato, located behind the Textile Museum, is also a meeting place for many young people in Prato.
-Inside there are reading rooms, an internet point, wi-fi and many foreign magazines.
-There is a café and a courtyard in front of the library where many events are held.
+The Lazzerini library, the biggest in Prato, is located five minutes from the campus, behind the Textile Museum, and is also a meeting place for many young people in Prato.
+Inside, there are reading rooms, an internet point, Wi-Fi, and many foreign magazines.
+There is a café and a courtyard in front of the library where events are held.

-The Oblate library is set in a former convent just a few blocks from the city’s cathedral or Duomo, and a few minutes’ walk from the main railway station.
-It offers books available for borrowing in Italian and other languages, including English; periodicals; CDs and DVDs; reading rooms; wi-fi access; cultural events; and a highly popular terrace café on its top floor with fabulous views of the cathedral dome.
+The Oblate library in Florence is set in a former convent just a few blocks from the city’s cathedral (Duomo), and a few-minute walk from the main railway station.
+It offers books available for borrowing in Italian and other languages, including English; periodicals; CDs and DVDs; reading rooms; Wi-Fi access; cultural events; and a highly popular terrace café on its top floor with fabulous views of the cathedral dome.
 The library is a great place to study or learn a bit of Italian from the local students you’ll often meet there.

 The Roncioniana Library is the oldest library in Prato, and was built between 1751 and 1766.
 It is conveniently located in Piazza San Francesco, right next to the campus buildings and dormitories.